portworx/px-docs/release-notes/portworx-enterprise.md

 * PWX-4518 - Add a confirmation prompt for `pxctl volume delete` operations
 * PWX-4655 - Improve "PX Cluster Not In Quorum" Message in `pxctl status` to give additional information.
-* PWX-4504 - Show all the volumes present in the node in the CLI
+* PWX-4504 - Show all the volumes that have data in a node in the CLI
 * PWX-4475 - Parse io_profile in inline volume spec
 * PWX-4479 - Fix io_priority versions when labeling cloudsnaps
 * PWX-4378 - Add read/write latency stats to the volume statistics